vishruthys/Adaptive-Traffic-Signalling-with-Yolov3/res/README.md

 9. Opens Crop window as soon as the app detects a valid video file in textbox
 10. Added shortcuts for full screen (Ctrl+1, Ctrl+2 ...)
 11. Performance optimization in backend
+12. All the devt will be carried on forked repo

 ## April 13 2019